hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 Consider using more performant disks when:

-* You use the cluster filesystem as a source or sink - faster disks improve the performance
+* You use the cluster file system as a source or sink - faster disks improve the performance
 * Using disk persistence for
 [Lossless Cluster Restart](https://docs.hazelcast.org/docs/jet/latest/manual/#configure-lossless-cluster-restart-enterprise-only)